BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_3_Accessing_Bitcoind_with_NodeJS.md

 $ export BITCOIND_PORT=18332
 ```

-> :warning: **WARNING:** Obviously, you'd never put set your password in an environmental variable in a production environment.
+> :warning: **WARNING:** Obviously, you'd never put your password in an environmental variable in a production environment.

 > :link: **MAINNET VS TESTNET:** The port would be 8332 for a mainnet setup.